juanlittledevil/Arcade-MIDI-Stick/README.md

 	(16)   Minor Pentatonic     3-w-w-3-w
 	(17)   (defualt) chromatic.

+## Latch mode

+While holding the stick to the right position press button (3) to toggle latch mode off and on.
+By default latch mode is enabled this means that values on banks are remembered and the unit will not send MIDI information until the current value matches the previous value.
+This prevents sudden jumbs in values sent to MIDI instruments when selecting different banks.

+I left the ability to disable this since some software and MIDI hardware have latching functions themselves.
+If the software you are using has this features you should probably disable this.

 ### CENTER

 This is the default mode.
 In this mode the buttons imply play midi notes.
 While in the center position

+### Final words.

+Default settings can be easily changed in the code.
+I've created a number of global variables to make editing default values easy.
+This code is here for all of our enjoyment if you run into issues be sure to read through the code first before reaching out to me as my time for responding to questions is very limited.